 There are few things quite as terrifying as driving with a small child.
-Plenty of new dads will tell you that the drive home from the hospital was as nerve-wracking as their driving test.
+Plenty of new mums and dads will tell you that the drive home from the hospital was as nerve-wracking as their driving test.

 So what mistakes do new parents most often make behind the wheel?
 And how can you make sure you don’t repeat those errors?

 Taking your eyes off the road